dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 Use pooling approach for Scroll Views for cases like leaderboards or any long lists.
 This will ensure smooth loading, updating and behavior of element-heavy UI objects.
 For specific pulling techniques visit the [official page.](https://unity3d.com/ru/learn/tutorials/topics/best-practices/optimizing-ui-controls)

 22. **Active or Inactive?
 Your teammate doesn't know** </br>
-Frequently, the logic of the game assumes that some UI is turned on before the start, some appears while the user is interacting with the game/app and some should only appear seldom.
+Frequently, the logic of the game assumes that some UI is turned on before the start, some appears while the user is interacting with the game/app and some should only appear seldom.</br>
 Make sure that the states for UI elements are not dependent on the last state it was left at in the editor.
 A designer might not know that for the correct work of the game this, that and that elements on the canvas should be turned on and those other twenty-five turned off.
 This situation is prone to human error, because even a programmer himself, given large enough number of elements can forget what should be in which state.
 This practice leads to unnecessary bugs and a lot of time wasted.

 ## Before you go
 23.  **Your product can't end up bad if you have perfected every step** </br>
 Just thinking about creating a great product won't necessarily bring you there.
 Try increasing quality of every part of the product, every step of the creation process and only then you can expect to succeed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQzNjI2MzY2LDE0MTQyMDU1ODIsLTEwMT
+eyJoaXN0b3J5IjpbMTE0MzQ4MTI0MCwtNDM2MjYzNjYsMTQxND
-g0MTA4MjAsLTIzNzE3MjY2LC0xNzI2MzgxMjkwLDg2MDcxMDA0
+IwNTU4MiwtMTAxODQxMDgyMCwtMjM3MTcyNjYsLTE3MjYzODEy
-NCwtMTM5MTI2MDcyMywtMTM3NjE4MjIzNCwtODcyODc5NTgwLC
+OTAsODYwNzEwMDQ0LC0xMzkxMjYwNzIzLC0xMzc2MTgyMjM0LC
-0zMDcyNDc0MTAsLTE5NTE1MjE1NzQsLTIwNjQzODk0MTMsLTg2
+04NzI4Nzk1ODAsLTMwNzI0NzQxMCwtMTk1MTUyMTU3NCwtMjA2
-MDM4MzI5MiwtMTkwMTM2ODUyLDEwMDk4Njg4MDAsLTYzNzE4MT
+NDM4OTQxMywtODYwMzgzMjkyLC0xOTAxMzY4NTIsMTAwOTg2OD
-ExNiwyMDY1OTgzMDQyLC00NzM1NTkzMTUsMjQ1MTc2OTU2LDIw
+gwMCwtNjM3MTgxMTE2LDIwNjU5ODMwNDIsLTQ3MzU1OTMxNSwy
-Mjg1MTc4OTVdfQ==
+NDUxNzY5NTZdfQ==
 -->